Unless you’re a buy-and-forget investor, managing a portfolio of shares is an ongoing activity.

 Beazley: Sold because the share price had grown too fast (up 100% in two years) and the share price was no longer attractive.

 AstraZeneca: Sold because the company was no longer attractive (its growth rate had decline and its debts increased substantially).

 Victrex: Sold half of this investment because it had grown by 80% in five months, by which time it made up more than 6% of the portfolio (I don’t like individual holdings to exceed 6%).
 As those examples show, there are three main reasons for selling:

 Weeding (selling an unhealthy company): A company becomes unattractive because it’s growth, profitability, debts or something else has become significantly worse than when you invested in it.

 Removing (selling a healthy company where the share price has grown too fast): A company has perform well, but that success has made the shares popular and expensive.

 Pruning (selling half a holding to reduce its size): If a company has performed well the share price may have increased to the point where the holding is too big.
 In my case, I tend to cut positions in half once they grow to more than 6% of the portfolio.

-In addition to those main reasons, my sell decisions are influenced by the portfolio’s current diversity.
+In addition to the reasons listed above, my sell decisions are influenced by the portfolio’s current diversity.

 So if, as is currently the case, the portfolio is overweight UK cyclicals, I would rather sell a UK cyclical holding than an international defensive holding.

 And if I do sell a holding one month, I’ll buy something to replace it the following month.
 But here again, the portfolio’s diversity can affect my buy decisions.

-Out of thirty holdings, I currently have three companies in the portfolio from the Support Services sector, so even if the UKVI stock screen‘s top-rated stock was a Support Services company, I wouldn’t buy it.
+Out of thirty holdings, my model portfolio currently has three companies in from the Support Services sector, so even if my stock screen‘s top-rated stock was a Support Services company, I would be somewhat reluctant to buy it.